-Here’s how we weighed the tradeoffs in the sound of the originals versus that of the reissues, with VTA advice to follow.
+Here’s how we weighed the tradeoffs in the sound of the originals versus the reissues.

-This superb sounding ORIGINAL Black Label Contemporary pressing of Benny Carter’s swingin’ jazz quartet is the very definition of a top jazz stereo recording from the late ’50s mastered through an all tube chain.
+This superb sounding original Black Label Contemporary pressing of Benny Carter’s swingin’ jazz quartet is the very definition of a top jazz stereo recording from the late ’50s recorded and mastered through an All Tube Chain.

 There’s good extension on the top end for an early pressing, with TONS of what you would most expect: Tubey Magic and Richness.
 If that’s what you’re looking for, this copy has got it!

 We prefer the later pressings in most ways, but this record does something that no later pressing we have ever played can do — get Benny’s trumpet to sound uncannily REAL.
 If you want to demonstrate to your skeptical audiophile friends what no CD (or modern remastered record) can begin to do, play side two of this copy for them.
 They may be in for quite a shock.

 The sound of the muted trumpet on side two is out of this world.
 It’s exactly the sonic signature of good tube equipment — making some elements of a recording sound shockingly real.
 The reason this side two earned Two Pluses was that most of the rest of the players are clear as well; this is normally not the case (and is mostly not the case on side one).

 But are the other players as clear as they would be on the better reissues we like?
 Hardly.
 The Tubey Magic of Benny’s trumpet comes at the expense of the other three instruments — drums, bass and piano — which are less easily heard, less immediate, less “live in your listening room.”